miyucode/MixApp/docs/edit_apps.md

 mixapp.py -editapp gui <your app's name>
 ````

-And now, you created your first application with MixApp !
+And now, you edited your first application with MixApp !
 Now, your app has located in "**mixapp**" folder.
 Keep your file in this folder !
 ⚠ **If you move your file, you couldn't change his name or do more.**